 - Know what you’re buying — is it pure gold?
 What’s its weight?
 What’s its value?

-- Insure your gold in case of fire, theft, or some other disaster
+- Ensure your gold in case of fire, theft, or some other disaster.

-- Buy gold from a reputable dealer like Oxford Gold Group or Lear Capital
+- Buy gold from a reputable dealer like Oxford Gold Group, Lear Capital, or Goldco.

 Gold Mining Stocks